kata198/QueryableList/README.rst

 * splitnotcontains - Takes a tuple, (splitBy<str>, containsThis<str>).
 Use for a string that represents a list.
 The field will be split by the first, "splitBy", param, and the result tested that it does not contain an item matching the second, "containsThis", param.

 * splitcontainsAny - Takes a tuple, (splitBy<str>, possibleMatches <list<str>>).
 Use for a string that represents a list.
-The field will be split by the first, "splitBy", param, and the result tested that it contains any of the tiems in the provided list.
+The field will be split by the first, "splitBy", param, and the result tested that it contains any of the items in the provided list.

 * splitnotcontainsAny - Takes a tuple, (splitBy<str>, possibleMatches <list<str>>).
 Use for a string that represents a list.
-The field will be split by the first, "splitBy", param, and the result tested that it does not contains any of the tiems in the provided list.
+The field will be split by the first, "splitBy", param, and the result tested that it does not contains any of the items in the provided list.